zkSNACKs/WasabiDesign/README.md

 ## Problems

 We do not want to change the people but to understand them.
 Why are they doing something like this or that?
 When there is a UX change or change request there is a motivation behind.
-First, we need to collect the most problematic things when using a bitcoin wallet.
+First, we need to collect the most problematic things when using a bitcoin wallet in general with one-liners.
+One-liners force the users to pinpoint the problem without going into a story and/or suggest a solution or a new feature.
+Later this will be required but right now we are focusing on the problems only.

-__Fall in love with the problem - not the solution__
+> __Fall in love with the problem - not the solution__

+Practical helper questions

 When you are using bitcoin:

+- What are the pain points when you are using bitcoin wallets in general?
+- What annoys you most?
 - What was the last problem where you wasted a lot of time?
-- What are the pain points when you are using bitcoin?
-- What annoys you most?

 ## Next steps